-In the event that an evacuation is necessary, on-site personnel will be notified by radio.
+In the event that an evacuation is necessary, on-site personnel will be notified by radio or cell phone.
 The evacuation routes should be upwind or crosswind of the emergency and culminate at the designated assembly point(s).
-The security guard or Clive personnel trained in security and designated as the security official will be available by radio or telephone and, will announce the appropriate assembly point(s) over the radio.
+Clive personnel trained in security and designated as the security official will be available by radio or telephone and, will announce the appropriate assembly point(s) over the radio or cell phone.
 All non-essential personnel, visitors, and contract personnel shall evacuate the area and assemble at the appropriate assembly point(s).